 Overall Cons: Above average road noise in older models, no standard antilock brakes (were optional) until 2008 model, so-so rear seat comfort in the coupe.

 Nissan Maxima: Ever since the 1990's, the Maxima has been the "go to" choice for family sedan buyers looking for more of an exciting performance quality.
 Actually, it's closer to the European sport sedans in terms of performance, but not price.
 Its most notable attributes are its power, comfort and interior space when compared to other front-wheel-drive V6 midsize sedans.

-It's the Maximas produced from 2004 to 2008 (the sixth Maxima generation) that represent the most available used models right now.
-There's two primary models from this period: the 3.5 SE and the 3.5 SL.
+The Maximas produced from 2004 to 2008 (the sixth Maxima generation) include two primary models: the 3.5 SE and the 3.5 SL.
 The "3.5" refers to the liter size of the V6 engines (with 255 horsepower).
 The SE is the sport version of the sedan, with a firmer suspension and 18 inch wheels.

-The current Maxima, the seventh generation which debuted for 2009 and has carried through the current model year, was slightly shortened in length for still better handling and a more distinctive look.
+The seventh-generation, which debuted for 2009 and was carried through the 2015 model year, was slightly shortened in length for still better handling and a more distinctive look.
 The models were changed to the 3.5 S and the 3.5 SV.
 The base S model is already well-equipped with notable standard features such as keyless ignition and entry, dual-zone automatic climate control and a full complement of safety features.
 The SV model boosts the luxury quotient with features such as leather upholstery and a premium 9-speaker Bose audio system.

 Overall Pros: Roomy interior, capable V6 engine, nice ride-quality combination of handling and comfort.

 Overall Cons: Lack of brand name pizzaz in upscale segment, not as athletic as some rivals, some lower-grade cabin materials in older models.